benhook1013/space-game/lib/services/settings_service.md

 # SettingsService

-Stores tweakable UI scales and gameplay ranges with persistence.
+Stores tweakable UI scales, gameplay ranges and performance tuning values with persistence.

 ## Responsibilities

 - Hold `ValueNotifier`s for HUD, minimap, text and joystick scales.
 - Track targeting, Tractor Aura and mining ranges.
+- Expose starfield tile size for performance scaling.
 - Persist changes via `StorageService` and reload on startup.
 - Provide `reset()` to restore default values for all settings.